sourcefrog/cargo-mutants/book/src/filter_mutants.md

 - The struct name, `ScenarioOutcome`
 - The function name, `serialize`
 - The mutated return value, `with Ok(Defualt::default())`, or any part of it.

-Mutants can also be filtered by name in the `.cargo/mutants.toml` file, for example:

-Regexes from the config file are appended to regexes from the command line.

 The regex matches a substring, but can be anchored with `^` and `$` to require that it match the whole name.